melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

 # Walkers of Sigma-957 — Implementation Plan

 New Ancient faction.
-Nine new systems, three of which need machinery FV does not have today.
+Nine new systems, three of which need machinery FV does not have today, plus a second wave (Stages 11–19, added 2026-09-08) covering Mapmaker electronic warfare, the Traveler's Docking Bay and the two Walker jump drives.
 This document is the long-form record; update it as stages land.

 **Status: Stages 0–9 COMPLETE (Stages 8 and 9 on 2026-09-06).
-Stage 10 (EW Detector) remains.**
+Stage 10 (EW Detector) remains, and
-Written 2026-09-02 after a full survey of the existing seams.
+Stages 11–19 were added 2026-09-08 — housekeeping, the Mapmaker Sensor Probes' three abilities, the Traveler's Docking Bay / repair / power sharing, and the traveler and extra-dimensional jump drives.** Written 2026-09-02 after a full survey of the existing seams; re-surveyed 2026-09-08 for the second wave, whose rulings and control sheet arrived the same day (D11–D26; Q8–Q15 all answered).

 **Faction string is `Walkers of Sigma-957`** — plural, hyphenated, exactly as spelled here.
 It is the switch key in `gamelobby.js`, the directory-map key in `ShipLoader::getFactionDirMap()`, the